 - An increase in value-based choices by employees

 - A potential to generate measurable business savings

-Unfortunately, there’s not enough information about bundle care to stir employers into adopting this payment model.
+Unfortunately, there’s not enough information about bundled care to stir employers into adopting this payment model.
 Access HealthNet hopes to change that.
-As a company dedicated to making the healthcare market more transparent, Access HealthNet can give you the tools and flexibility you need to develop and administer bundle plans to enjoy the full benefits this solution can provide.
+As a company dedicated to making the healthcare market more transparent, Access HealthNet can give you the tools and flexibility you need to develop and administer bundled plans to enjoy the full benefits this solution can provide.